 NREL Model Car Competitions

-NREL hosts car competitions which include building and racing solar- and battery-powered model vehicles.
-Middle school teams from all around Colorado participate in this fun, educational, and exciting event every May.
+NREL hosts car competitions that include building and racing solar- and battery-powered model vehicles.
+Middle school teams from around Colorado participate in this fun, educational, and exciting event every May.

 Building solar- and battery-powered cars requires skills in both math and science.
 The goals of the competition include: